SteelCompendium/compendium/docs/Classes/Conduit/2nd-Level Features/The Lists Of Heaven.md

 # The Lists Of Heaven

-Your patron is aware of your growing influence.
-It's easier to get their attention and power for healing your allies.
+Your patron is aware of your growing influence, making it easier to get their attention and power when you heal your allies.
 Whenever you allow another creature to spend a Recovery, you can also spend a Recovery.